Hsins-Lab/Travel-Site/README.md

   </a>
 </div>

-# Udemy Project: Travel Site

-This A hands-on project from the Udemy course - [Git a Web Developer Job: Mastering the Modern Workflow](https://www.udemy.com/git-a-web-developer-job-mastering-the-modern-workflow/) by Brad Schiff.
+This is a hands-on project from the Udemy course - [Git a Web Developer Job: Mastering the Modern Workflow](https://www.udemy.com/git-a-web-developer-job-mastering-the-modern-workflow/) by Brad Schiff.

 # Demo